Temporary road closures

 The cost of the closure is £734 to cover the preparation of Orders and Notices plus the actual costs of the necessary two press advertisements, which must be met by the applicant (total costs are generally in the order of £2,500).

 It is necessary to include a purchase order reference, or written agreement, on the application against which an invoice can be raised at the end of the process.

-The fully completed application form must be accompanied by a detailed map of the proposed diversion route.
+The fully completed application form must be accompanied by a detailed map of the proposed diversion route and a plan of the site.

-This map must include all signage designs with the exact wording and locations at which they will be sited.
+This map and plan must include all signage designs with the exact wording and locations at which they will be sited.
 In addition a written description of the diversion route is required.

 We also need to see a copy of the Public Liability Insurance which indemnifies the County Council for a minimum of £5 million in respect of one accident or claim.

 For all closures, it will be your responsibility to provide appropriate signs that comply with Department of Transport regulations with which to adequately sign the closure and the alternative route.
 You must use Department for Transport approved/qualified (New Roads and Street Works Act, Chapter 8) personnel or companies for this activity, (Surrey County Council are unable to supply signage for this purpose).
 Signs will need placing and maintaining by the company contracted for this.

 Advanced warning signage will be required to be placed on site three weeks ahead of the implementation of any TTRO.
 These signs must comply with Department of Transport regulations and include who is doing the works, why the works are being undertaken, start date and duration of works and a contact number for the works.